dhui808/spring-snippets/springboot.md

 ### How will you deploy your spring boot application?

+    Deploying in Java Archive (JAR) as a standalone application, Deploying as Web Application Archive (WAR) into a servlet container, Deploying in Docker Container

 ###  @ConfigurationProperties
   Spring Boot @ConfigurationProperties allows developer to map the entire .properties and yaml file into an object easily.
   use the @Value to inject the .properties value one by one